 - Sharing the road.

-Your course will generally take about 4 hours to complete and end with a final exam.
+The course will end with a final exam.

 Once you pass the test, your course provider will usually electronically submit your completion certificate to the court or CT DMV and provide you with a hard copy.

 While drivers who are required to complete an operator retraining program must complete a course in the classroom, if you take defensive driving voluntarily, you may have the option of completing the Connecticut defensive driving course online.

 Always check with your insurance provider or court before enrolling in a course.Other Topics in This Section